tmckayus/peak/README.md

 and re-creating those namespaces.

-The *-D* flag optionally causes setup.sh to uninstall any specified operators and delete namespaces named for the operators, without reinstalling anything.
+The *-D* flag optionally causes setup.sh to uninstall any specified operators and delete the associated namespaces, without reinstalling anything.
 This is a useful cleanup option to leave a system as you found it.
 Be careful, if an operator was already installed before you started, it will be removed!

+The "-pto" options optionally let you control what setup.sh will manage (projets, tests, and operators).
+The default is all three.

 ### OPERATOR_FILE